meguna/mff/README.md

 * add fields for group metadata (notes & name)

 ## June 16
-* update POST request handler - now the form is fully functional!!
+* update POST request handler - now the form is fully functional!! took a while to get the mysql queries and JSON request body working together
 * set up routing for the whole app as of right now

 #### Lessons
 * maintaining immutable objects is so important. `Object.assign` is great
+* use `mysql.escape()` when using template strings instead of passing query variables as an array argument
+* lots of risks surrounding sending multiple mysql queries in one POST action but I settled on doing it anyway while being careful to thoroughly sanitize the input

 ## June 17
 * refactoring lotsa code!
 * api route for image upload
 * add image component to form
+* successfully set up image upload field in form + working POST endpoint

 #### Notes
 * starting to wish I could use `assert()` in node/react like we did in C/C++.